Heatblur-Simulations/f-4e-manual/src/general.rst

 Flight Director Group
 =====================

-Provision for accurate course navigation is provided by the Flight Director Group, which includes the Flight Director Computer, the Horizontal Situation Indicator (HIS) and the Navigation Function Selector Panel.
+Accurate course navigation is provided by the Flight Director Group, which includes the Flight Director Computer, the Horizontal Situation Indicator (HIS) along with the Navigation Function Selector Panel in the front cockpit, and the Bearing Distance Heading Indicator (BDHI) together with the Navigation Mode Selector Switch in the rear cockpit.

 Navigation Function Selector Panel
 ----------------------------------